Submission Guidelines

 About the Contest

-Welcome to the Black Voices in Children’s Literature Writing Contest!
-The contest is open to Black authors who at the time of entry are at least 18 years of age and residing anywhere in the United States.
+Welcome to the Latino Voices in Children’s Literature Writing Contest!
+The contest is open to Latino authors who are at least 18 years of age or older and residing anywhere in the United States.

-As always, the contest’s mission is to elevate authentic, culturally relevant children’s stories written by and about Black people.
+The contest’s mission is to elevate authentic, culturally relevant children’s stories written by and about Latino people.
 Every entry is considered for publication and three cash prizes will be awarded.

 About Free Spirit Publishing